wmcbrine/rproxy/README.txt

   python rproxy.py <your.tivo.ip.here>

+Or, you can skip the IP address, and specify "-i" to make rproxy scan the network for TiVos and provide a list.

-(Assuming you already have Python installed, the TiVo's remote service active, etc.) When done: Ctrl-C (or just close it).
-Actual example:
+When you're done proxying: Ctrl-C (or just close the command window).

-  python rproxy.py 192.168.1.73

-(or just ./rproxy.py <ip> on *nix)

 Command-Line Options
 --------------------

 -a, --address      Specify the address to serve from.
 The default is
                    '' (bind to all interfaces).

 -p, --port         Specify the port to serve from.
 The default is
                    31339, the standard TiVo "Crestron" remote port.

+-l, --list         List TiVos found on the network, and exit.

+-i, --interactive  List TiVos found, and prompt which to connect to.

 -z, --nozeroconf   Disable Zeroconf announcements.

 -v, --verbose      Echo messages to and from the TiVo to the console.
+                   (In combination with -l, show extended details.)

 -h, --help         Print help and exit.

 <address>          Any other command-line option is treated as the IP
                    address (with optional port number) of the TiVo to connect to.
-This is a required parameter.
+This is a required parameter, except with -l, -i or -h.

 Changes
 -------

+0.4 --  Automatic discovery of TiVos, via the interactive (-i) and list
+        (-l) options, so you don't need to know your TiVo's address beforehand.
+Already-proxied TiVos are recognized, and excluded from the interactive menu.
+Note that (unlike my Network Remote) this uses Zeroconf exclusively.

+        In the event that the properties of the connected TiVo aren't available (perhaps due to Zeroconf failure), rproxy now provides a more complete set of phony details in its own announcements.

 0.3  -- Announce the service via Zeroconf, making it auto-discoverable.
         (It appears as "Proxy(tivoname)".)
 Can be suppressed via -z, or